-Facebook Pros & Cons
+Facebook Pros & Cons for a Business

 Facebook is the largest social network on the planet.
 Businesses can set up an online page on Facebook as a way to promote their business activities and connect with their customers.
 With a Facebook Page, Facebook users can become a FAN of your company or product.
 They become a FAN when they press the LIKE button at the top of your page.

 FANS of your Facebook business page can be updated on your current events, products and other essential information.
 You can even ask advice from your followers if you're considering carrying a new product or changing your business hours.

 Facebook Pros for a Business

-- Facebook has over 1.5 billion monthly users in 2016.
-It reaches a wide audience.
+- Facebook has over 2.4 billion monthly users in 2019.

 It allows you to create custom pages, have conversations with your customers, and easily post photos and videos.
 Creating a Facebook Business Page is FREE.

 After you have 25 Likes on your business page, you are able to customize the URL to your Facebook Page, giving it a more authentic touch.

 This is great for businesses with stunning visual content.
-Consumers are attracted to photos and graphics will likely increase your Facebook page's engagement levels.
+Great photos and graphics will likely increase your Facebook page's engagement levels.

 Facebook Cons for a Business

 Unfortunately, you are at the whim of Facebook to determine how, where, and when you can use it.
 Don't try to build a successful business just on Facebook.
 Instead, use it to drive your "FANS" to your website to truly capture the value provided by Facebook.

 Facebook Pages require regular updates with new content that feels authentic.
 If you neglect your Facebook Page, it will die.
 It will also leave a negative impression about your company.

 Overall, pages should continue to post things that people find meaningful and interesting, but the bottom line is that friends come before brands.